 - Poll as Primary: No other HART masters will be on the network. - Poll as Secondary: Other HART masters will be on the network.
-The Field Communicator is not a HART master. - c) Set External Device Tag to the HART tag of the external pressure device, and click Apply. - d) Ensure that the primary mA Output is wired to support HART communications with the external pressure device. - 9.
-If you chose to use a fixed pressure value:
+The Field Communicator is not a HART master. - c) Set External Device Tag to the HART tag of the external pressure device, and click Apply. - d) Ensure that the primary mA Output is wired to support HART communications with the external pressure device.

-10. If you want to use digital communications, click Apply, then perform the necessary host programming and communications setup to write pressure data to the transmitter at appropriate intervals.
+- 9. If you chose to use a fixed pressure value: - a) Set Fixed Value to the value to use, and click Apply - 10.
+If you want to use digital communications, click Apply, then perform the necessary host programming and communications setup to write pressure data to the transmitter at appropriate intervals.